Tax Management India. Com

 X X X X Extracts X X X X

-..... g after the order of the Special Bench in the case of L.G.
+..... the Special Bench in the case of L.G.
 Electronics India (P.) Ltd. (supra), as stated by the counsels appearing before us, we are in agreement that since the order of the Hon'ble High Court in the case of Sony Ericsson Mobile Communications India (P.) Ltd. (supra) was not available at the time of the order for assessment years 2007-08 and 2008-09 in case of the assessee, the same cannot be followed as such.
 9. Since the issue is now to be decided in the background of the decision of the Hon'ble Delhi High Court in the case of Sony Ericsson Mobile Communications India (P.) Ltd. (supra), we have very carefully gone through the said judgment.
 We would like to quote certain observations made in the said judgment, which are vital to decide the present issue in question.
-10. Firstly, at paras 133 and 134 of the said judgment, the Hon'ble High Court has quoted paras 6.36 to 6.38 of the OECD, Transfer Pricing Guidelines on the applicability of TP provisions for AMP activities to limited risk distributors and to full risk distributor : 133.
+10. Firstly, at paras 133 and 134 of the said judgment, the Hon'ble High Court has quoted paras 6.36 to 6.38 of the OECD, Transfer Pricing Guidelines on the applicability of TP provisions for AMP activities to limited risk distributors and to full risk distributor : "133.
 Transfer Pricing Officers have referred to paragraphs 6.36 to 6.39.
-For the sake of completeness, we would qu .....
+For the sake of completeness, we would quote the said paragraph .....

 X X X X Extracts X X X X